linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 05 - Option Pricing Theory and Models.md

 # ILLUSTRATION 5.6: Valuing a Warrant on Avatek Corporation

-Avatek Corporation is a real estate firm with 19.637 million shares outstanding, trading at  $0.38 a share.
-In March 2001 the company had 1.8 million options outstanding, with four years to expiration and with an exercise price of$ 2.25.
+Avatek Corporation is a real estate firm with 19.637 million shares outstanding, trading at  \$0.38 a share.
+In March 2001 the company had 1.8 million options outstanding, with four years to expiration and with an exercise price of\$ 2.25.
 The stock paid no dividends, and the standard deviation in In(stock prices) was 93\%.
 The four-year Treasury bond rate was 4.9\%.
 (The options were trading at 0.12 apiece at the time of this analysis.)

 The inputs to the warrant valuation model are as follows: